 Yes.
-Under Queensland law, all other Queensland regulated ships are registered on the condition that the owner or master of the ship must have a safety management system (SMS) for the ship that deals with the matters mentioned in the National Standard for Commercial Vessels Part E Operations (NSCV Part E).
+Under Queensland law, all other Queensland regulated ships are registered on the condition that the owner or master of the ship must have a safety management system (SMS) for the ship in accordance with Marine Order 504.
 The SMS must be relevant to the ship's operation; or be reviewed by the registering entity as an appropriate SMS for the ship.